mendix/docs/content/en/docs/developerportal/deploy/general/two-factor-authentication.md

 ### 3.2 Google Authenticator

+{{% alert color="info" %}}
 For more information on how Google Authenticator works, see Google's documentation on [Google Authentication](https://www.google.com/landing/2step/#tab=how-it-protects).
+{{% /alert %}}

 To set up 2FA with Google Authenticator, follow this process:

 1. Click **Use Google Authenticator** in the dialog box that opens when you use 2FA for the first time.
-2. Install and open the **Google Authenticator** app on your smartphone.
+2. Install and open the Google Authenticator app on your smartphone.
+Alternatively, you can use another authenticator app, such as Windows Authenticator.
 3. Select **Set up account** on the main page.
 4. Select **Scan a barcode** or **Enter provided key**.
 5. Scan the barcode or enter the six-digit time-based code.
-6. Once Google Authenticator is set up, you will be asked to confirm by entering the Google Authenticator code.
+6. Once your authenticator app is set up, you will be asked to confirm by entering the code from your authenticator app.

     {{< figure src="/attachments/developerportal/deploy/general/two-factor-authentication/authenticator.png"   width="400"  >}}